Myofascial Pain Syndrome Treatment

 Treatment for Myofascial Pain Syndrome

-At ReBalance, we focus on total mind-body treatments for resolving your pain.
-It’s this holistic approach to integrative solutions that gives us an understanding of the interplay and connection between stress, anxiety and how your body handles injury or trauma.
+At ReBalance holistic health center NY, we focus on total mind-body treatments for resolving your pain.
+It’s this holistic approach to integrative solutions that give us an understanding of the interplay and connection between stress, anxiety and how your body handles injury or trauma.
 Through the ReBalance 360 program, we ensure greater success for your rehabilitation.
 Treatments can include medications, therapies and lifestyle changes, including:

 - Anti-depressants.
 Drugs such as amitriptyline help reduce pain and improve sleep.